Sunday, December 22, 2024

 The Motto gas station network includes more than 150 gas stations.
 This network also trades in the low-cost segment.
 The owner of the company is Kiev resident Leonid Naumchik, but the media linked this network of gas stations with the Minister of Energy of the Yanukovych era, Eduard Stavitsky.
 Stavitsky was previously Biba’s partner in BRSM-Nafta.
 However, after the victory of the Revolution of Dignity, the ex-minister fled from Ukraine, and in 2018, BRSM-Nafta terminated the lease agreement with 63 gas stations owned by Stavitsky.
 In the same year, these gas stations became part of the Motto network.
 The network also included low-liquidity stations of the WOG network, leased by Motto.

-BRSM-Nafta and Motto have repeatedly gotten into scandals related to the sale of low-quality fuel produced at semi-legal mini-refineries.
+BRSM-Nafta and Motto have repeatedly been involved in scandals related to the sale of low-quality fuel produced at semi-legal mini-refineries.
 In addition, the Belarusian Republican Youth Union was accused of optimizing taxes during the war, since the tax burden on VAT in 2022 was 0.04%.
 However, already in 2023, the chairman of the parliamentary committee on finance, tax and customs policy, Daniil Getmantsev, reported that in August the company significantly increased the tax burden, paying more taxes than any other network.

 spot_img